-The Fiduciary Funds are accounted for on a flow of economic resources measurement focus and utilize the accrual basis of accounting.
+The Proprietary and Fiduciary Funds are accounted for on a flow of economic resources measurement focus and utilize the accrual basis of accounting.
 This basis of accounting recognizes revenues in the accounting period in which they are earned and become measurable and expenses in the accounting period in which they are incurred and become measurable.
+Custodial Funds utilize the accrual basis of accounting, reporting the fund's change in net assets and liabilities in the fund's Fiduciary Net Position.